[Investigation] How France subverts collective bargaining to favour Big Tech platforms

 Author bio

-Peggy Corlin covers for several French media EU politics having an impact in France and how Paris influences EU politics.
+Peggy Corlin covers EU politics having an impact in France and how Paris influences EU politics for several French outlets.